 Presents concepts and theories relating to workplace behavior; managing one's attitude and relationships for workplace effectiveness.
-Prerequisite: Completion of ENG/ESL 21 or ENG/ESL 22 or equivalent.
+Prerequisite: Completion of or concurrent enrollment in ENG/ESL 21 or ENG/ESL 22 or equivalent, or instructor approval.

 Rec Preparation: Computer experience using a word processing program.